Jungle Drum

-"Jungle Drum" is the third single released from Icelandic singer-songwriter Emilíana Torrini's third album, Me and Armini.
+"Jungle Drum" is the third single released from Icelandic singer-songwriter Emilíana Torrini's third studio album, Me and Armini.
 It was released as a digital download on 9 March 2009 and later on 19 June 2009 as a CD single in Germany.

 Critical reception

 Critics received the song very warmly; Popmatters' reviewer Spencer Tricker called "Jungle Drum" the "catchiest tune" on the album (alongside "Big Jumps"), "every bit as good as the singles from Fisherman's Woman".
 He also praised the song for boasting "an irresistible chorus that features some totally unexpected scatting".
 Matthew Allard from ARTISTdirect stated the song "should be an iPhone ad".
 Clickmusic reviewer Francis Jolley called the song "a sprightly, fun little gem, reminiscent of Nancy Sinatra in her heyday" and "infectious Scandinavian pop".
 Both Popmatters and Clickmusic reviews praised the song's rhythm section calling it impossible "to not foot tap along" to.

 Appearances in media

 In 2009 it also appeared in the Germany's Next Topmodel TV show.
 Thus, the song became very popular in German-speaking countries.
 It was planned to appear in the dance video game Just Dance 3 but it did not appear for unknown reasons.

 In 2010 the track was used as a theme song in a video made for the Government of Iceland's official campaign "Inspired by Iceland" to lure tourists to visit Iceland.

 In 2024, the track was used in the trailer for the film, Seize Them!